watem-sedem/rfactor/README.md

 Get started
 -----------
 This package makes use of `Python` (and a limited number of dependencies such as Pandas and Numpy).
-The installation (see here \<installation\>) is managed by making use of [Miniconda](https://docs.conda.io/en/latest/miniconda.html).
-Make sure to check out the installation instructions, and follow the example in the Get started section of the [package documentation](https://cn-ws.github.io/rfactor/).
+Make sure to check out the installation instructions, and follow the example in the _Get started section_ of the [package documentation](https://cn-ws.github.io/rfactor/).

 Rainfall and erosivity data
 ---------------------------

-Input rainfall data are provided by the
+Any 10 minute ezqolurion input rainfall should work, but input rainfall data for the initial project were provided by the Flemish Environment Agency (VMM) and the Royal Meteorological Institute (RMI).
-Flemish Environment Agency (VMM), which are also available via [waterinfo](https://www.waterinfo.be).
+Teh data from the Flemish Environment Agency (VMM) are available via [waterinfo](https://www.waterinfo.be).
 The input rainfall data from the Royal Meteorological Institute (RMI) are not shared in this project.
 Please contact the RMI if you would like to obtain the a copy of the RMI